|

 many of them did we kill? he asked, joining the boy.

-you count the one caught in the stonebut they have taken
+the one caught in the stonebut they have taken

-Just look, cried the boy, pulling back the
+Just look, cried Arador, pulling back the

 cloak covering the creatures head.